|

 etc) and the vague spirit life of plants and animals that floats about

-us, unrecognised.
+us, unrecognized.
 Normal magic and spirit magic have some similar

 characteristics and are not entirely disjunct, but learning one does